tbretl/ae353-sp21/docs/projects.md

 ### The system

-The second project that you will complete this semester is to design, implement, and test a controller that enables a spacecraft to maintain a fixed orientation, as pictured below:
+The third project that you will complete this semester is to design, implement, and test a controller that enables a spacecraft to maintain a fixed orientation, as pictured below:

 ![Image of spacecraft](./images/spacecraft.png)